filterAdaptive Groups

 • "conditionOperator": "between" - The comparison being configured is between two dates.

-• "conditionValue": ["2025-06-01 04:00", "2025-06-30 04:00"] - The start and end ranges of the "between" comparison is provided as an array with two dates, represented as strings.
+• "conditionValue": ["2025-06-01 04:00", "2025-06-30 04:00"] - The start and end range of the "between" comparison are provided as an array with two date strings.

 • Email ends with "@yourorg.com"